Will Rogers Jr.: Later years and death

-In 1982 he recorded narration for The American Adventure at Disney's Epcot in Florida.
+Rogers' wife Collier died on June 12, 1976.

 Rogers retired to his ranch at Tubac, Arizona.
 In poor health after suffering several strokes, having heart problems, and having had hip replacements, Rogers died by suicide in 1993 at the age of 81.
 His body was found in his car near the ranch with a self-inflicted gunshot wound.
 He was buried next to his wife in the Tubac Cemetery.
 Rogers was survived by his two sons, Clem Adair Rogers and Carl Connell Rogers and his brother, James Rogers.